trothr/blog/Richard/2020/20200317-quarantine-and-shamrocks.md

 She and her kids would walk the neighborhood and count the shamrocks.
 No human interaction needed.

-I didn't see many other shamrocks.
+I went for a walk.
+Didn't see many other shamrocks.
 I do hope they found a good count on their hunt.
 Seems like a great idea!

 ## Quarantine